mspalione/CodingKata-Infinites/README.md

 # Requirements
 All() should return an enumerable containing all digits from 1 to int.MaxValue

+Filter() should return an enumerable containing all items that match the predicate

-Odds() should return an enumerable containing all odd digits from 1 to int.MaxValue
+Odds() should return an enumerable containing all odd digits from 1 to int.MaxValue, this must use the Filter function above

-Evens() should return an enumerable containing all even digits from 2 to int.MaxValue
+Evens() should return an enumerable containing all even digits from 2 to int.MaxValue, this must use the Filter function above

+# Restrictions
-No use of Enumerable.Range allowed
+No use of Enumerable.Range or .Where allowed